 The Third National Clinical Conference on Cannabis Therapeutics was held in May of 2004 in Charlottesville, VA.
 It was co-sponsored by the Virginia Nurses Association, the Pain Management Center and the Medical, Law and Nursing Schools of the University of Virginia, known in the US for its conservative ways.
 The faculty included the world’s finest cannabis researchers, clinicians, patients and caregivers from the US, England, Israel, and Canada.
 At this venue cannabis use as medicine ranged from the therapeutic use by infants and children to use with Hospice patients.

 Our Board of Directors includes the four US federal cannabis patients left alive.
 In the spring of 2001 in Missoula, MT, four federal patients underwent an extensive three-day examination of every system in their body to determine the long-term effects of cannabis.
 Known widely as The Missoula Chronic Use Study, the investigators concluded that after using cannabis therapeutically for a range of 11 to 27 years, with a dose of nine cured ounces per month for three and eleven cured ounces every 26 days for one, they were all in fine condition exempting their original illness and the wear and tear of age.
-We assume that the federal government never bothered to conduct such long-term studies because it did not want to scientifically validate the efficacy of cannabis.
 A thorough review of the study, Chronic Cannabis Use in the Compassionate Investigational New Drug Program: An Examination of Benefits and Adverse Effects of Legal Clinical Cannabis was published in the Journal of Cannabis Therapeutics and is available for review online at www.medicalcannabis.com.

-An ongoing action of which we play a part is the Petition to Reschedule Cannabis that has been submitted to and forwarded by the US Drug Enforcement Administration (DEA) to the US Department of Health and Human Services (HHS).
-The petition, presented as required by government regulations, requests a complete review of all existing literature and research by HHS concerning medical cannabis with the purpose of having cannabis rescheduled to a minimum of schedule three (“off label” prescription level) or less.
+We worked on the Petition to Reschedule Cannabis that was submitted to and forwarded by the US Drug Enforcement Administration (DEA) to the US Department of Health and Human Services (HHS).
+The petition, presented as required by government regulations, requested a complete review of all existing literature and research by HHS concerning medical cannabis with the purpose of having cannabis rescheduled to a minimum of schedule three (“off label” prescription level) or less.
 The complete document is available at www.drugscience.org.
-The review must be completed no later than the summer of 2007 by HHS rules.
 Under US law a finding by HHS that cannabis has medical use would require the DEA to reschedule cannabis.
-The war on cannabis in the US for medical use would be over.
-Advocates for medical cannabis in the US are being asked to request their elected representatives to press for an expedited review.
-This request was denied in 2012 and now seems headed to the US Supreme Court.
+Advocates for medical cannabis in the US requested their elected representatives to press for an expedited review.
+This request was denied in 2012.

 The Fourth National Clinical Conference on Cannabis Therapeutics was held in Santa Barbara, California hosted by the Santa Barbara City College.
 The University of California San Francisco’s Accreditation and Educational Development Office of Continuing Medical Education accredited the forum for physician participation and the California Nurses Association provided Continuing Education Units (CEU’s) to the nursing community.
 Held and co-sponsored by Patients Out of Time on April 6-8, 2006 the theme of the conference was: The Body-Mind Connection.
 While various aspects of clinical use was covered, the core of the forum involved both physical cannabis treatment and the use of cannabis for PTS(d), ADD, depression and other emotional or psychological problems.
 There were many moments over the week end that were memorable.
 Santa Barbara’s mayor opened the forum advising all pay close attention to the speakers wisdom and “to go forth and multiply.”
 Discussion of cannabis use by infants, by Vets, by AIDS patients, for Canadian pain patients were echoed during the breaks.
 Comedian Rodney Dangerfield’s wife Joan gave a funny and poignant talk about her husbands life long “love affair with cannabis.”
 Jay Leno provided a video of an his interview on the subject with Mr. Dangerfield.
 A disappointment was the presentation of Montel Williams, talk show host.